 Environmental Benefits of Long-Lasting Composite Decking

-Since composite decking has a much longer lifespan than wood decking, it requires less frequent replacement.
+Since composite decking’s lifespan is longer than wood decking, it requires less frequent replacement.
 This reduces the energy and material inputs needed to produce new decking and results in less waste being sent to landfills.

 Certain factors can affect the lifespan of composite decking, including maintenance and the quality of materials used.
 Other factors to be aware of include: